davidfarmer/SpaceMath/README.md

+# This is not the repository you are lookg for:  you want Space_Math

 # *Space Math* - A Mathematical Notation System & LaTeX Translator

 #### The aim with SpaceMath is to make the *simplest system possible for people to enter (displayable) math into a computer*